devnull-cz/c-prog-lang/dev/README.md

 Notes about how automation works.

+This is all governed using Github actions; the configuration is in the `.github/workflows` directory.

 ## Auto generate

 The content under the `modules` directory is expanded into set of Markdown files in the `notes` branch and set of HTML pages in the `gh-pages` branch.